 Terrestrial clients pay more, and you get to keep your money—that is, if you’re billing them directly.
 Services like PayPal make it easy to invoice clients and get paid, but they’ll want their cut too.

-Invoice2go is an all-in-one tool that helps you manage your freelancing business, keep track of your finances, invoice customers, and more besides.
-You can even create and host your website on the platform, so all your contacts, content, and freelance writing business assets are in one place.
+Invoice2go is an all-in-one tool that helps you manage your freelancing business, keep track of your finances, invoice customers.

 6. Freelance writers: know that the work isn’t always glamorous

 We’ve talked a bit about the rigors of freelance writing—but it is work, and it’s not always fun.
 As a freelancer, especially when you’re just starting as a freelance writer, you might not have a lot of choices about what you write or who you work with.

 The best advice we can give you is to take it as it comes.
 Even the lousy clients and high-pressure jobs can teach you a thing or two, even if it’s just to be able to say “never again.”